davsinghm/CS4400/README.md

 curl -b ./cookie.txt -L -o ${filename} $url
 ```

-### Install JTR Bleeding Jumbo/Google Cloud set up
+### Install JTR Bleeding Jumbo/Google Cloud/RH set up
 *- Udita*

+Follow steps for setting up google cloud or RH [here](https://github.com/uditar/CS7NS1/blob/master/README.md)
+We will be using google cloud for this assignment
 ```
 Create new VM instance with the following specs
 1) Upgrade account and choose europe-west-1b as the region
 2) Click customise under "Machine Type"
-   -No.of GPUs as "1" (only allows 1 for some reason under the free credits) -GPU type as "NVIDIA Tesla P100"
+   -No.of GPUs as "1" (only allows 1 P100 for some reason under the free credits) -GPU type as "NVIDIA Tesla P100"
-3) Click on create and SSH into VM instance then follow the steps below
+3) Click on create and SSH into VM instance
 ```
 *- Davinder*
 ```